 Are you familiar with the Solanaceae family?
-No they aren’t the neighbors of the Sopranos!
+No, they aren’t the neighbors of the Sopranos!
 The Solanaceae family is more commonly known as the nightshade family.

-Its name has lots of folks assuming that these foods are grown in the dark of night with fairies waving their magical wands over them removing any need for the sun.
+Its name has lots of folks assuming that these foods are grown in the dark of night with fairies waving their magic wands over them removing any need for the sun.
 What?
 Not everyone thinks that?
 Lol

 The truth is, nobody really knows why the word nightshade has come into the equation at all.
 The name comes from the Latin “Solanum” for “the nightshade plant,” probably because some of the flowers on these plants resemble the rays of the sun.

-Regardless of where the name comes from, a lot of agricultural crops belong to this family, including potatoes, hot peppers, tomatoes and tobacco.
+Regardless of where the name comes from, a lot of agricultural crops belong to this family, including potatoes, hot peppers, tomatoes, and tobacco.

 Now, nightshade plants can be nasty little troublemakers of the food world.
 That’s because they are rich in alkaloids – some of them are even toxic to animals and humans.

 Did you know that once upon a time eggplants and tomatoes were only used as ornamental objects because they were thought to be poisonous?
 Mmm!
 Pass the moussaka…not!